What does it actually take to win a hackathon?

 Preparation is your unfair advantage.
 Document your ideas in one-pagers, validate them with quick research, form your team early, set up your development environment, and gather reusable components.
 The hackathon itself should be execution, not planning.

-• Document ideas upfront: one-pager with problem, solution, assumptions, target output
+• Document ideas upfront: use Ainna to generate a complete one-pager with problem statement, solution, competitive landscape, and target output in 60 seconds

 • Form your team early: don't scramble for teammates at the start